eyecatchup/SEOstats/README.md

 The dev branch code is a work in progress.
 To get the latest stable release, use the master branch https://github.com/eyecatchup/SEOstats/tree/master or the downloads tab https://github.com/eyecatchup/SEOstats/downloads.

+## Dependencies

+Depends on PHP5-CURL and PHP5-SOAP module.

 ## Usage

 ### TOC